mahajan-vatsal/AI-GCode-Generation/README.md

 # AI G‑Code Generation

-**Transform scanned business cards into laser‑ready G‑Code using AI‑powered vision and language models.**

-This project orchestrates a pipeline that takes a picture of a business card and produces both an editable vector design (SVG) and machine‑ready G‑code for laser engraving or milling.
-It combines multiple cutting‑edge techniques, computer vision, OCR, large language models, vector graphics and CNC path planning, into a cohesive LangGraph workflow.
+Turn a photograph of a business card into a ready‑to‑engrave laser job.
+This project stitches together a vision model, a language model, image processing and G‑code generation so you can rebuild and customise physical cards with ease.
+Snap a picture, watch the AI extract the contact details and layout, edit the design if you feel like it, and end up with G‑code and previews for your laser engraver.

 ---

+## 💡 Why this exists

+When you look at a business card you don’t just see text – you see logos, icons, a QR code or an NFC chip, and the way everything is arranged.
+Recreating that by hand is fiddly and time‑consuming.
+The idea here is to automate the tedious parts: use a vision model to read the card and locate its elements, write out an SVG that matches the layout, convert it to a black‑and‑white image and finally to G‑code for a laser cutter.
+You can interact with the process at the point where it matters – tell the model which parts to move, delete or replace – and preview your changes before committing.

+---

+## ✨ Features at a glance

+1. **Vision‑language extraction** – A Qwen2.5‑VL model recognises names, titles, phone numbers, emails, addresses, websites, QR codes, NFC chips, company logos and other icons from a card image.
+It returns structured JSON so you can re‑use the data.
+2. **Layout analysis** – The same model also produces bounding boxes for text, logos and icons.
+Those coordinates are converted into millimetres on an 85×54 mm card so that the geometry is preserved.
+2. **Layout analysis** – The same model also produces bounding boxes for text, logos and icons.
+Those coordinates are converted into millimetres on an 85×54 mm card so that the geometry is preserved.
+3. **Automatic SVG generation** – From the extracted data the code assembles an SVG business card.
+It embeds the original or replacement logos, draws a QR code if one was detected, positions text, and includes optional NFC chip templates from the **assets/nfc_templates** folder.
+4. **Interactive editing** – The pipeline pauses to let you refine the design.
+You can either accept the generated SVG or ask for changes.
+Instructions like “move 3 to x=20,y=30” or “replace 6 with ‘Senior Developer’” are parsed and applied to the SVG 5.
+An LLM (Mistral 7B via OpenRouter) can also convert natural language instructions into these edit commands.
+5. **Rasterisation and binarisation** – The final SVG is rendered to a PNG and then binarised into a black‑and‑white image ready for engraving.
+6. **G‑code generation & preview** – The black‑and‑white image is scanned line by line to produce G‑code that controls laser power on dark pixels and travels quickly over white pixels.
+A preview tool plots the laser path on a canvas so you can check it before engraving.

+---

 ## 🚀 What It Does
-- **Extract information** — The **ocr_agent** uses an advanced vision model (via Fireworks/OpenAI) to read the card and return structured JSON fields (name, title, contact details, conference info, etc.).
+1. **Extract information** — The **ocr_agent** uses an advanced vision model (via Fireworks/OpenAI) to read the card and return structured JSON fields (name, title, contact details, conference info, etc.).
-- **Detect layout elements** —The **visual_analysis_agent** calls a vision language model (Qwen2.5‑VL) to detect bounding boxes for all visual items (text, logos, QR code, NFC chip) and enriches them with sizes in millimetres.
+2. **Detect layout elements** —The **visual_analysis_agent** calls a vision language model (Qwen2.5‑VL) to detect bounding boxes for all visual items (text, logos, QR code, NFC chip) and enriches them with sizes in millimetres.
-- **Generate SVG design** — The **svg_agent** assembles an SVG from the detected text blocks, logos, icons and optional user overrides.
+3. **Generate SVG design** — The **svg_agent** assembles an SVG from the detected text blocks, logos, icons and optional user overrides.
 It can embed QR codes and NFC icons and flips the Y‑axis to match millimetre coordinates.
-- **Preview and edit** — Users can preview the card and optionally modify it.
+4. **Preview and edit** — Users can preview the card and optionally modify it.
 The **svg_preview_agent** launches a zoomable Tkinter window; the **svg_mapper_agent** maps semantic elements and gives them IDs; the **llm_svg_agent** uses a language model to turn free‑form instructions into edit commands; the **svg_editor_agent** applies those commands (move, delete, replace) to the SVG.
-- **Rasterize and binarize** — The **rasterization** module converts the SVG into a high‑resolution PNG and then into a black‑and‑white image, ready for engraving.
+5. **Rasterize and binarize** — The **rasterization** module converts the SVG into a high‑resolution PNG and then into a black‑and‑white image, ready for engraving.
-- **Generate G‑code** — The **gcode_agent** reads the binarized image and produces a scanline G‑code program, including zig‑zag motion, laser on/off commands and proper feedrates
+6. **Generate G‑code** — The **gcode_agent** reads the binarized image and produces a scanline G‑code program, including zig‑zag motion, laser on/off commands and proper feedrates
-- **Preview G‑code** – The **gcode_preview_agent** parses G‑code, scales it to fit a canvas and draws the toolpath so you can visualise the engraving before running it.
+7. **Preview G‑code** – The **gcode_preview_agent** parses G‑code, scales it to fit a canvas and draws the toolpath so you can visualise the engraving before running it.

 The entire sequence is orchestrated via a LangGraph graph in **graph/main_graph.py**.
 Users can choose to edit the SVG or proceed directly to rasterization and G‑code generation.